Green Cookware: Which is the Most Earth-Friendly Cookware and WHY?

 Pure-clay is an excellent retainer of heat.
-All the heat given to the pot is locked inside and spent on cooking your food.
+All the heat given to the pot is retained in it for much longer (4-5x longer) than metals.
 Metals heat and cool at the same time so higher amount of heat is needed when cooking with metals and ceramics.

-Sometimes up to 5-7 hours.
-Reducing the need to heat and re-heat the food, again helping you save money and energy!
+Also because of it's unique heat retention capabilities, MEC keeps food warm for up to 6-8 hours.
+That is 4 to 5 hours longer than metals.
+This reduces the need to heat and re-heat the food, again helping you save money and energy!

 Some Foods Can Cook With Heat Turned off:

 When cooking recipes with grains (rice, quinoa, pasta), or vegetables and some lentils and beans you can conveniently turn the stove off once heat builds-up inside the pot.
 The food will finish cooking with the just that heat!
 No need to leave the stove on until the last minute.

 Uses less water and no soap to clean:

 Burning, scorching and dry food in the bottom is a thing of the past when cooking in MEC.
 Food does not stick or burn like in metals because the pot becomes naturally non-stick in 3-4 uses.
 Cleaning takes less water and no soap; just use baking soda.